ashutosh-moharana/ashutosh-moharana/README.md

 ### 👨‍💻 About Me

-- 🧠 Beginner Full-stack developer (MERN)
+- MERN stack developer
-- 😎 Currently focussing on JAVA & DSA
+- Currently focussing on JAVA & DSA
-- 🎯 Focused on writing clean, scalable code
 - 📬 Reach me at: [LinkedIn](https://linkedin.com/in/ashutosh-moharana)

 ---